 During our foray into Lawrenceville, we sampled some of the culinary creations that this neighborhood has to offer.
 Our very first stop was at “Dozen Bake Shop,” which is a small, art deco-themed bakery.
 They make their tasty treats in small batches and are actually reasonably priced, a perk for any financially frustrated college student.
+Their gourmet cupcakes were $2-$3.
+The three of us split a cinnamon bun ($3) that was almost the size of our heads and drowning in super caloric cream cheese frosting – delicious.

 Another perk – it also happens to be one of the only places open on Mondays in Lawrenceville.